TrushaLalla/Pizza-Slider/README.md

 The Hero.jsx folder is the heart of the app, It holds pizza metadata, manages state, controls animations and handles navigation logic using Framer Motion.

 The Index.html is a single file as the entry point.
 React mounts the entire application inside the root div.
 From there, React takes control of all rendering.
-Th

 The Navbar.jsx which is a stateless UI component is responsible only for displaying navigations and CTA buttons etc. layouts and is just purely for presentation.